 One Man’s Battle With Bulimia: Article

 I happened upon this article by sheer chance as it appeared in my Facebook news feed: Men’s Health and magazines like it aren’t the kinds of publications that I would normally read.
-However, this particular article struck a chord with me, so I’m glad they decided to run it because it’s a very good article, tackling the long-ignored subject of male eating disorders.
+However, this particular article struck a chord with me.
+So I’m glad they decided to run it because it’s a very good article, tackling the long-ignored subject of male eating disorders (in this case bulimia).
 The article (“One Man’s Battle with Bulimia“) gives an interesting insight into the frequency of eating disorders in men.

 “Eating disorders are pigeonholed as a female issue.
 And yet up to 25 per cent of sufferers are male, according to the UK’s leading eating disorders charity, B-EAT.”